 There is no evidence from animal studies that carvedilol has any teratogenic effects.
 Embryotoxicity was observed only after large doses in rabbits.
+The relevance of these findings for humans is uncertain.
 Animal studies have showed that carvedilol crosses the placental barrier and is excreted in breast milk and therefore the possible consequences of alpha and beta blockade in the human foetus and neonate should be borne in mind.
+With other alpha and beta blocking agents effects have included perinatal and neonatal distress (bradycardia, hypotension, respiratory depression, hypoglycaemia, hypothermia).
 Carvedilol is therefore not recommended for use in pregnancy or in breast-feeding mothers.